Guitars for Girls

 Katie Powderly, founder of Red-Winged Blackbird Records, often speaks of "The Taylor Swift Effect"—a cultural shift where young girls can easily envision themselves as guitar players and bandleaders.
 Unlike when Katie was growing up, today’s young women can see themselves on stage, wielding a guitar and creating their own music.

-“When I was young, I could hang out with boys in bands or boys who played guitar, but I was quite a bit older by the time I realized that *I* could be a musician or be in a band myself.
-I didn’t have to find a boy who did that,” Katie reflects.
+“Growing up, I always gravitated toward boys in bands, but it took years before I had the epiphany that I could write my own songs, play guitar, and front a band myself,” Powderly said.
 Guitars for Girls is our way of making sure that the next generation of young women never have to wait to see themselves as musicians.

 Creating Access and Opportunity